naidoo88/Drifty/GettingSetUp.md

    3. Add the virtual environment to the list of installed Jupyter kernels:
       `python -m ipykernel install --user --name my-env --display-name "Python3(my-env)"`
       where `--name` is what you named your virtual environment, and `--display-name` is what it will be called in the Jupyter GUI.
-   4. Restart Jupyter and open `simkincorr_tutorial.ipynb`
+   4. Restart Jupyter and open `Drifty_Tutorial.ipynb`
    5. From the menu at the top: Kernel >> Change kernel >> Python3(my-env)